 Beverages

-The area around Bundaberg in the north is famous for sugarcane, some of which is used to make the infamous Bundaberg Rum.
-The same company also takes pride in a non-alcoholic ginger beer.
-The beer of choice for the unrelenting heat in Queensland is XXXX Gold, a mid-strength lager that is crisp and refreshing.
+The region around Bundaberg is famous for sugarcane, some of which is used to produce Bundaberg Rum.
+The same company also produces a well-known non-alcoholic ginger beer.
+A popular beer for Queensland’s hot weather is XXXX Gold, a mid-strength lager that is crisp and refreshing.

 Cost of Living